ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
-- [ ] fancy message for not supported browsers
+- [ ] fancy message for old browsers
 - [ ] move desktop-related stuff to plugins
 - [ ] replace bower with npm